1. PARTICIPANTS AND ELIGIBILITY

 6. LAUNCH SEQUENCE

-15 minutes prior to tournament start time anglers will be sent in flights of 10 boats.
+Once ALL boats are checked-in and in the water anglers will be sent in flights of 10 boats.
 Flights will be released approximately every 60 seconds.
 Flight number will be determined by order of

 Safe boating conduct must be observed at all times.
 Each competitor is required to wear a Coast Guard approved personal floatation device, securely fastened, at all times while the boat is being propelled by the combustion engine.
 Furthermore, a kill switch must be fastened to the driver